 Bottomline: While the index may seemingly promise superior strategy and performance, the reality may be different.

-The number of ETFs may seem many, numbering over 80.
+The number of ETFs in India may seem many, numbering over 80.
 The variety, though, is limited.
 The Nifty 50 and the Sensex account for a third of these.
 Gold and bank ETFs are another fifth.
 For other pockets, such as mid-caps, themes, strategies, and even asset classes, options are limited.
 The US ETF market, on the other hand, holds over 1400 ETFs across equity, commodities, bonds and has enormous array of strategies, sectors, and styles.
 The Indian ETF market, while expanding, is not the US or any developed ETF market.

 In the meantime, though, it leaves shortcomings where a long-term portfolio is concerned.
 Portfolios need to blend investment strategies, market capitalisations, and asset classes.
 Relying on the Nifty 50, the Sensex, or the Nifty 100 can result in sub-optimal returns – it will mean missing opportunities outside these indices and in other themes and strategies.